Imaginary cones and limit roots of infinite Coxeter groups: Introduction

 \section{Introduction}

 Root systems are fundamental in the theory of Coxeter groups.
-While finite root systems and their associated finite Coxeter groups have received a lot of attention, see for instance~\cite{bourbaki,humphreys,geck-pf,bjorner-brenti} and the references therein, it is not the case for arbitrary infinite root systems and their associated infinite Coxeter groups.
-Although some very nice work has been done on the geometry and topology of infinite Coxeter groups, see for instance~\cite{davis,abramenko-brown} and the references therein, the approach used is very often related to the Tits cone or Coxeter arrangements, which are dual objects to root systems.
-Still, root systems are natural objects to consider and they provide tools that are not provided by their dual counterparts.
-They provide, via crystallographic root systems and Weyl groups, natural links with Lie algebras, Kac-Moody algebras and their generalizations, see for instance \cite{bourbaki,kac,loos-neher:loc}; and they are at the heart of fundamental works on Coxeter groups such as B.~Brink and R.~Howlett's proof that Coxeter groups have an automatic structure~\cite{BH:aut} or D.~Krammer's work on the conjugacy problem for Coxeter groups~\cite{krammer}.
+Finite root systems and their associated finite Coxeter groups have received a lot of attention because of their fundamental role in the theories of semisimple complex Lie algebras and Lie groups, algebraic groups, quantum groups, regular polytopes, singularities, representations of quivers etc; see for instance~\cite{bourbaki,humphreys,geck-pf,bjorner-brenti} and the references therein.
+This article rather focuses on infinite root systems (and their associated infinite Coxeter groups), for which many natural questions remain unexplored.
+Important results have been obtained on the geometry and topology of infinite Coxeter groups; see for instance~\cite{davis,abramenko-brown} and the references therein.
+In particular, we mention the strong Tits' alternative of Margulis-Noskov-Vinberg (see \cite{noskovvinberg}), according to which any subgroup of a Coxeter group has a finite index subgroup which is either abelian or surjects onto a non-abelian free group.
+The approach used in this study is very often related to the Tits cone, Coxeter complex or Davis complex, which are dual objects to root systems.
+On the other hand, root systems are natural objects to consider and they provide tools that are not provided by their dual counterparts.
+Infinite crystallographic root systems and Coxeter groups have been studied because of their natural association with Lie algebras, Kac-Moody algebras and their generalizations; see for instance \cite{bourbaki,kac,moodypianzola,loos-neher:loc}.
+Root systems of general Coxeter groups are also at the heart of fundamental work such as B.~Brink and R.~Howlett's proof that Coxeter groups have an automatic structure~\cite{BH:aut} or D.~Krammer's work on the conjugacy problem for Coxeter groups~\cite{krammer}.